ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 to the console, <http://localhost:3000>.

-**Tip**: To restart the app locally, kill the node process (Ctrl+C) to stop it, and use npm start again.
+**Tip**: To restart the app locally, kill the node process (Ctrl+C) to stop it, and use `npm start` again.
 Using nodemon to restart your app when it detects a change saves you time.
 Install nodemon globally like this:
 `npm install -g nodemon`.
 Then run it from the command line in your app directory using: `nodemon`, to have nodemon start your app.

-3. Prepare the app for deployment.
+3. Get ready to prepare the app for deployment!
 Update the application name property value in the `manifest.yml` file from COS-WebGallery, to the name you entered for your app on {{site.data.keyword.cloud_notm}} Platform.
 The COS-WebGallery `manifest.yml` looks like the following example.
-In addition, customize the package.json file located in the app root directory for your app with the name of your app and your name as the author.
+In addition, you can customize the package.json file located in the app root directory for your app with the name of your app and your name as the author.